 Rentals, sells and repairs of all types of bicycles and accessories, including helmets (I got mine here).

 This non-profit neighborhood association recovers and repairs bicycles, then rents them out at a very reasonable rate .
 City cruisers, mountain bikes, and tandems available for all ages, and includes lock and bungees.
 Right by the Parc de la Villette on the Canal St-Martin.

 This is by far the best way to experience the Parisian countryside without any hassle.
 Just contact Bruce and he will take care of everything.
 Bruce moved to France from Boston in 2008 and spent his free time exploring the little towns, villages, and countryside outside Paris with nothing but a Michelin map and his bike.
 He started French Mystique Bike tours to share his favorite routes with visitors (and Parisians) looking to escape the city.
 Read my article about my own experience on his tours “Bike Tours of the Parisian Countryside”.
 You can see the latest news on their FB page.

 Paris Rando Vélo

 Join the free Friday night bike tours of the city (separate from the famous Friday Night Fever Skate).
-Meet at 9:30pm (the ride starts at 10pm sharp) at the Hôtel de Ville (4th) and goes in a circular scenic route around Paris, returning to the start at about 1am.
+Meet at 9:30pm (the ride starts at 10pm sharp) at the Hôtel de Ville (4th).
+It goes in a circular scenic route around Paris, returning to the start at about 1am.
 They also meet the 3rd Sunday of the month in the same place at 10:30am.
-Note that helmets are required for kids under 12.
-The ride is cancelled in case of rain.
+Note that kids under 12 are required to wear helmets.
+The ride is canceled in case of rain.
 For info call check their website: http://www.parisrandovelo.fr/